-XRAY has purchased 107.1, an FM signal that the station has been leasing since September 2014.
+XRAY has secured funds to 107.1, an FM signal the station has been leasing since September 2014.
 107.1 FM has four times the coverage of XRAY’s other signal, 91.1 FM, a relatively weak signal that cannot reliably reach most areas of the city.

 “It’s such a huge deal,” says Chase Spross, XRAY’s station director.
 “Having 107.1 is a big part of what made this station successful.
 It’s where most people listen to us.
 This purchase means stability and long-term investment in XRAY sticking around for the city.”